Start your Education Support Career Today

 - ✔ Information about accreditation standards

 You will need to make sure you have access to:

 - ✔ A computer with Internet access through Google Chrome

 - ✔ MS Word, MS PowerPoint or equivalent applications

 - ✔ A video recording device

-- ✔ Government or Private schools (pre-primary, primary, and secondary)
+- ✔ Government school (pre-primary, primary and secondary)

 - ✔ Kindergarten

 - ✔ Special education centre

 You can complement your CHC30213 Certificate III in Education Support training with additional qualifications such as: